-On a recent visit to Broome, the Kimberley Stolen Generation Aboriginal Corporation staff, members and their family met with the Fremantle Dockers Indigenous and Multicultural Liaison Officer Michael Johnson and Multicultural Liaison Officer Graham Mills.
+On a recent visit to Broome, the Kimberley Stolen Generation Aboriginal Corporation staff, members and their family met with the Fremantle Dockers Indigenous and Multi-Cultural Liaison Officer Michael Johnson and Community Goals Manager Graham Mills.

 The Fremantle Dockers maintains a strong relationship with the KSGAC and helps to promote awareness of the Kimberley Stolen Generation people as National Sorry Day flower is often worn on the team’s Guernsey.
 Mid-year during the Indigenous round the KSGAC’s National Sorry Day flower will be prominently displayed on the front of the Guernsey.